shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 ## Conclusion

-Most of the HTTP request APIs in JavaScript don't offer timeout mechanism for the overall request and response.
+Most of the HTTP request APIs in JavaScript doesn't offer timeout mechanism for the overall request and response.
 If you want to limit the maximum processing time for your piece of code, you have to prepare your own timeout solution.
-However, if your solution relies on high-level abstraction like `Promise` and cannot abort underlying TCP socket and HTTP request when timeout, it is nice to use the exiting low-level timeout mechanisms like `socket.setTimeout()` together to save some resources.
+However, if your solution relies on a high-level abstraction like `Promise` and cannot abort underlying TCP socket and HTTP request when timeout, it is nice to use an existing low-level timeout mechanisms like `socket.setTimeout()` together to save some resources.